Baker Mayfield Player Prop Bets for NFL Week 8 | Cleveland vs. Pittsburgh 10/31/2021

 - Mayfield did not record a pass attempt in last week's game versus the Broncos.

-- Mayfield has thrown for 539 yards (179.7 ypg) on 42-of-60 passing with four touchdowns and one interception over his last three games.
+- Mayfield has racked up 539 passing yards (179.7 per game) and has a 70% completion percentage this year (42-of-60) while throwing four touchdowns and one interception over his last three games.

 Mayfield's Cleveland Teammates